kamilzegadlo/Drafts/README.md

 It was my first use of:

--> entity framework (i used to use nhibernate)
+-> Entity Framework (i used to use nHibernate)

--> mvc framewrok from visual studio
+-> MVC framewotk from visual studio

--> automapper
+-> Automapper

 -> SpecFlow and Gherkin language